-Even if you are only delayed 5 minutes, you should call and let your host know that you are running 5 minutes late.
+Even if you are only delayed 5 minutes, proper Danish etiquette dictates that you should call and let your host know that you are running 5 minutes late.

 Shoes: It is impolite etiquette to wear your outdoor shoes inside a person's home, so it is expected that you remove your shoes when entering a persons home.
 In order that you do not go around in your socks, you should bring along a pair of slippers.
 Sometimes the host will have extras, but it is advisable to bring your own.

 Now this is not always the case, especially if the party is being held partly outdoors or it is a fancier type party - ball or large banquet.
 But you should be prepared with a pair of slippers in your bag.
 You can always ask the host what is expected.